HelloThereMatey/Bootleg_Macro/README.md

 - [Setup git bash in windows terminal](https://www.commandlinewizardry.com/post/how-to-add-git-bash-to-windows-terminal), [Alternate link](https://www.educative.io/answers/how-to-install-git-bash-in-windows), You could also run a git bash terminal in VSCode.

 - Install [git](https://github.com/git-guides/install-git) on your machine if you don't already have it, this will include the git bash terminal for windows.
-- Install miniconda environment manager, if not already running it:
+- Install miniconda environment manager, if not already running it [miniconda installation information](https://docs.conda.io/projects/miniconda/en/latest/).
- - [miniconda](https://docs.conda.io/projects/miniconda/en/latest/).
-An example of virtual environment creation that may work well with here could be something like:

  - Set your working directory where you would like to install the Bootleg_Macro_ repo.
 You can just type cd and then drag the folder where you want to install and drop on the terminal, to copy the path to that folder: